ykafia/gamedev-blogs/Introduction.md

 Engines will provide you with the best development environment for developing games at the cost of being bound to the design established.
 More often than not, this price is negligible compared to the amount of work necessary to build a custom engine.

-## Why Stride ?
+## Stride

-Well Stride is a free open-source modular game engine made in entirely in C#, it has its own entity-component system, graphics library, rendering system etc.
+Well Stride is a game engine made entirely in C#.
+Its API very similar to Unity3D on the high level and Monogame on the low level, meaning a lot of the knowledge you can acquire from Monogame/Unity tutorials can work in Stride.

-The key word is "modular".
-As i've told before, game engines tend to not be modular, you have to follow the design principles established, but with Stride, it's possible to make it your way.
+Unlike Unreal, Unity3D and Godot, Stride is very modular.
+All components of your game (game logic, rendering, assets, etc.) can be switched out to your own implementation.
+A Stride game is effectively a C# project so you can use any C# libraries and nugets that you love in your games, you also get all the latest .NET improvements relatively fast.

-For example, if you'd like to use a different entity-component system, you can patch your own in your Stride games.
-You could even use existing C# libraries that were probably made for other game engines in Stride.
-In fact, Stride games are C# projects, anything you know and use in C# can be used in any Stride games.
+Stride is also free and open-source like Godot, all the source code is accessible, anyone can contribute to it and fix issues, add new features and discuss about the direction of the development.
+Fortunately, Stride also offers a whole lot of features and renderers so you can make your own games and the API give you a lot of power to do complicated things.

 ## But wait... there's more!